Types of Pet Insurance: Comprehensive vs. Accident-Only Coverage

 MetLife Pet offers an optional Preventive Care plan you can add to your accident and illness policy.
 For an additional cost, you can get coverage for things like:

 Add-on plans may come with upgraded options depending on the level of coverage you want or which expenses you want to include.
-Check with each provider so you know which plan works best for you.
+Check with each provider to know which plan works best for you.

 Purchasing the right pet insurance policy is instrumental in making sure your budget stays intact and your pet’s needs are covered.
 While you can’t foresee everything that could happen, choosing a plan that works for you now, with room to grow, can be a good idea.